 Get Help With Your Car Accident Case

 Have you been injured in a San Diego car accident?
 Is an insurance company trying to claim that your injuries pre-dated the accident?
-Our personal injury lawyers can help you protect your right to recover compensation.
+Our personal injury lawyers can help you protect your right to compensation recovery for a pre-existing condition.
 Contact Injury Trial Lawyers, APC today to schedule a free case assessment and learn more.